-Agenda

 Investment Strategies

-Your RLF is making loans and charging fees, borrowers are paying back principal with interest, and accounts are revolving and growing.
-The most successful RLFs are regularly evaluating the strength of their account balances and making decisions about investing returns.
+Your RLF is making loans and charging fees, borrowers are paying back principle with interest, and accounts are revolving and growing.
+The most successful RLFs regularly evaluate the strength of their account balances and make decisions about investing returns.
 At what point have you earned enough to be able to build a new loan program?
 During this session, we will evaluate investment policies and ongoing growth strategies.

 Speaker(s)